sahithnulu/sahithnulu.github.io/README.md

 # rasa

 ## What is it
-This is a project that is being worked on
+- This is a project that is was a project that me a and my friends worked on.
+- This is a chat bot, which was to be used in a school website.
+- So it would send circulars and others on request

 ### Why
-stuff to be done so, we can access it here
+- Cause it was a project and could be here for future use.

 ## any thing else
-Nothing bye
+Pretty much it